Program Overview

 10:15 | Sweden’s Cancer Strategy 2.0 and SweCAN

-Representatives from the National Board of Health and Welfare will present Sweden’s updated national cancer strategy and the development of SweCAN.
+Representatives from the Ministry of Health and the National Board of Health and Welfare will present Sweden’s updated national cancer strategy and the development of SweCAN.
 The session will explore how national coordination, knowledge-sharing, precision medicine, and stronger data infrastructure can support more effective and equitable cancer care, while also creating new opportunities for collaboration between Sweden and international partners.

-- Michaela Hollis, State Secretary to the Minister for Health and Social Affairs, Sweden
+- Michaela Hollis, State Secretary to Minister for Health Care Elisabet Lann, Ministry of Health and Social Affairs

 - Dr. Mef Nilbert, National Board of Health and Welfare